samandtheera/cs50ai/README.md

 Install the required Python package (pygame) for this project.
 >> pip3 install -r requirements.txt
+or
+>> py -3.7 -m pip install pygame‑1.9.3‑cp37‑cp37m‑win_amd64.whl

 <h2> Degrees </h2>

 Write a program that determines how many “degrees of separation” apart two actors are.

+Please read the small file to find two actors you wish to compare as I have deleted the large database of names (too large to upload).

 For example, Emma Watson and Jennifer Lawrence, one inputted, will output -